The Science of Choice ...

 non-linear, sensitive to initial conditions and path dependent

-chaotic, deterministic (cause & effect) but bounded and never repeating, unpredictable (effects become ccauses)
+chaotic, deterministic (cause & effect) but bounded and never repeating, unpredictable (effects became causes)

 complex mixes of stocks & flows with multiple positive & negative feedback loops with different delays & timescales

-Emerging structures constantly interact & feedback and the process constructs a hierarchy with further interactions and further emergence -
+Emerging structures constantly interacted & fedback and the process constructed a hierarchy with further interactions and further emergence -

-self conscious cultural learning from others (cultural tricks).
+self conscious cultural learning from others = culture tricks

-A multiplicity of hierarchical symbiotic loops of different origins from different times and places, which interact, overlap and repeat whenever and wherever there is energy and synergy.
+A multiplicity of hierarchical symbiotic loops of different origins from different times and places, which interacted, overlapped and repeated whenever and wherever there was energy and synergy.

-Only a very few interactions result in survival synergies, the vast majority result in useless failure, but stable structures will emerge.
+Only a very few interactions resulted in survival synergies, the vast majority resulted in useless failure, but some stable structures did emerge.

-Economics is real complexity science not a description of supernatural social myth and magic.
+Economics was real complexity science not a description of supernatural social myth and magic.

-NB no one is 'in charge' of the design ... an evolving whole shebang & caboodle just happens ... self consistent, self organisation emerges ... institutions emerge ...
+NB no one was 'in charge' of the design from above ... an evolving whole shebang & caboodle just happened ... self consistent, self organisation emerged ... patterns, behaviour & institutions emerged ...
 Chris Langton drew a picture ... emergence in a local environment was the missing in neo-classical economics and difficult to get your head around

 Evolutionary equations produced non-linear bifurcation patterns not neat solutions.

-The science involved in economic survival tricks is based on non-linear mathematics.
+The science involved in economic survival tricks was based on non-linear mathematics.

-The availability of cheap computing power from around the 1980s enabled the investigation of evolutionary equations which when iterated can result in unpredictable irreversible bifurcations and patterns, the emergence of counter intuitive order.
+The availability of cheap computing power from around the 1980s enabled the investigation of evolutionary equations which when iterated could result in unpredictable irreversible bifurcations and patterns; the emergence of counter intuitive order.

-Traditional scientific reductionism inevitably excludes emergent concepts which simply vanish when you focus on the individual constituent interactions.
-Undoubtedly there is some complex chemical cause and effect for economic behaviour but it is meaningless.
+Traditional scientific reductionism inevitably excluded emergent concepts which simply vanished when you focused on the individual constituent interactions.
+Undoubtedly there was some complex chemical cause and effect for economic behaviour but it was meaningless.

-Interesting equations are of the type - the value of x at time 'n+1' = a function of x*(1-x) at time 'n' ... 'x' is multiplied by itself involving interaction, feedback and non-linearity.
-A nonlinear system is one whose behaviour is not simply the sum of its parts.
+Interesting equations were of the type - the value of x at time 'n+1' = a function of x*(1-x) at time 'n' ... 'x' was multiplied by itself involving interaction, feedback and non-linearity.
+A nonlinear system was one whose behaviour was not simply the sum of its parts.

-These equations don't have easy solutions and the emerging tricks are only possibilities, being dependent of history and supersensitive to the initial conditions which can never be pinned down, being massively diverse and recursive.
+These equations didn't have easy solutions and the emerging tricks were only possibilities, being dependent of history and supersensitive to the initial conditions which could never be pinned down, being massively diverse and recursive.

-Overwhelmingly most physical systems are inherently non-linear ...
-Newton's maths can't describe complex, emergent, unpredictable, novel, patterns of economic activity ...
+Overwhelmingly most physical systems were inherently non-linear ...
+Newton's maths couldn't describe complex, emergent, unpredictable, novel, patterns of economic activity ...

-NB look at the maths ... look into the telescope ... old linear maths has dominated neo-classical economics, new non-linear maths is illuminating evolutionary economics.
+NB look at the maths ... look into the telescope ... old linear maths dominated neo-classical economics, new non-linear maths was illuminating evolutionary economics.

-The economic process is Neo-Darwinian adaptation, the differential survival of inherited variants as competing alternatives.
-Understanding starts with biological evolution, where most work has been done and where Darwin and Mendel's theories originated.
-However the basic copy/vary/select process can be applied quite generally, the entity being copied, the source of variation and the laws governing selection needn't be detailed to understand the process.
+The economic process was Neo-Darwinian adaptation, the differential survival of inherited variants as competing alternatives.
+Understanding started with biological evolution, where most work was done and where Darwin and Mendel's theories originated.
+However the basic copy/vary/select process could be applied quite generally, the entity being copied, the source of variation and the laws governing selection needn't be detailed to understand the process.

-The focus of economics is on the evolution of 'know how', this is not some biological analogy but real emergent structures, real science.
-An evolutionary process takes place, not one that selects genes and organisms and takes millions of years, but one that occurs within each individual brain within a lifetime, replicated and mediated in social cultural environments.
+The focus of economics was on the evolution of 'know how', this was not some biological analogy but real emergent structures, real science.
+An evolutionary process took place, not one that selected genes and organisms and took millions of years, but one that occurred within each individual brain within a lifetime, replicated and mediated in social cultural environments.

-'Know how' is valuable production, energy dissipation is the cost (a sort of entropy cost of producing 'know how').
+'Know how' was valuable production, energy dissipation was the cost (a sort of entropy cost of producing 'know how').

-The 'know how' 'trick' is survival, evolutionary tricks are random variants which prove better at surviving than their parents and the reproductive success of individual variants is seen in changing populations.
-Learning how to survive is relentless discovery & accumulation from trial & error experiment.
+The 'know how' 'trick' was survival, evolutionary tricks were random variants which proved better at surviving than their parents and the reproductive success of individual variants was seen in changing populations.
+Learning how to survive was relentless discovery & accumulation from trial & error experiment.

-It's an awful stretcher but genes do cost/benefit analysis ... it is 'as if' marginal utility and opportunity costs were calculated ...
+Richard Dawkins suggested that it was an awful stretcher but genes did cost/benefit analysis ... 'as if' marginal utility and opportunity costs were calculated -

 Darwin offered 4 breakthroughs -